gi-no/blog_mean_stack/article3.en.md

 ```

 #### Editing client-side question-listing controller test
-Add empty "query" to test code not to cause an error.
+Add empty a "query" to test code not to cause an error.

 client/app/questionsIndex/questionsIndex.controller.spec.js